Join-cheryl-millett-forest-hill-walk-club

 Forest Hill Walk ClubThe Forest Hill Walk Club is more than a walk club:

-• in the first two years, the proceeds went towards supporting the Trans Canada Trail.
-The club purchased one metre of the trail in all Canadian provinces and territories.t
+• In the first two years, the proceeds went towards supporting the Trans Canada Trail.
+The club purchased one meter of the trail in all Canadian provinces and territories.t

 Forest Hill Walk Club Contents